-The National Phonics Screening Test which will take place in Key Stage 1 during the weeks beginning 12th June 2017.
+The National Phonics Screening Test which will take place in Key Stage 1 during the weeks beginning Monday 10th June 2019.
 This aims to explain the process, in addition to providing you with ideas to help your child with phonics at home.
-We will be holding a meeting for the parents of children in Year 1 on Wednesday 24th June at either 9 am or 2.30pm in the hall.
+We will be holding a meeting for the parents of children in Year 1 on Tuesday 21st May 2.30pm in the hall.

 Who takes the test?

 All children in year 1.
 In addition, any child in year 2 who did not reach the required level when they took the test in year 1 will take the test again in year 2.
 If for any reason, we feel that there is a valid reason why your child should not take the test in Year 1, the class teacher will discuss this with you.
 Please note, this is only done in exceptional circumstances and your child would still be eligible to take the retake when they are in Year 2.

 Phonics is a way of teaching children to read.
 They are taught how to:

 - Recognise the sounds that each individual letter makes

 - Identify the sounds that different combinations of letters make e.g. sh and oo

 - Blend these sounds together from left to right to make a word.